Strasburg dominant as Nationals beat Cubs to force a Game 5

-Stephen Strasburg shook off an illness and all doubts about his mettle while pitching seven dominant innings, Michael A. Taylor hit a late grand slam and the Washington Nationals beat the Chicago Cubs 5-0 on Wednesday to send their NL Division Series to a decisive Game 5.
+Strasburg shook off an illness and pitched seven dominant innings, Michael A. Taylor hit a late grand slam and the Nationals beat the Chicago Cubs 5-0 on Wednesday to send their NL Division Series to a decisive Game 5.

-The teams packed up at Wrigley Field and headed back to Washington for Game 5 Thursday night.
+"I just focused on one pitch at a time and going as long as I could," Strasburg said.

+Moments after Sean Doolittle closed out Strasburg's first career playoff win, the focus shifted to the final game of the series in Washington on Thursday night.
 Kyle Hendricks starts for the World Series champion Cubs after throwing seven sharp innings in a 3-0 victory over Strasburg in Game 1.

-Gio Gonzalez is the likely starter for the Nationals, with Max Scherzer lurking in the bullpen.
+Washington manager Dusty Baker was non-committal when asked about his starter, with Gio Gonzalez and Tanner Roark the most likely candidates.

+"You know, whoever it is, I hope they pitch like Stras did today," Baker said.

-Strasburg got sick after his terrific performance in the playoff opener on Friday, and the Nationals had planned to go with Tanner Roark even after a persistent rain washed out Game 4 on Tuesday.
+Strasburg got sick after his terrific performance in the playoff opener on Friday, and the Nationals had planned to go with Roark even after a persistent rain washed out Game 4 on Tuesday.
 That led to a flurry of comments and criticism about whether the ace had the right stuff to pitch in big moments.

-But Strasburg felt better when he woke up Wednesday and told manager Dusty Baker he wanted the ball with Washington's season on the line.
+But Strasburg felt better when he woke up Wednesday and told Baker he wanted the ball.
+That was all Baker needed to hear.

+"I could see the focus and determination in his eyes, you know what I mean, when he came in the office and we talked to him," the manager said.
+"You know, he's a man of few words, but the words he said, you know, gave us every indication that he was ready."

-Standing tall as clouds of mist rolled through the old ballpark, Strasburg struck out 12, allowed three hits and walked two in his first career post-season win.
-He pitched well enough to win Game 1, too, giving up three hits and fanning 10 in seven innings, but a pair of unearned runs saddled him with the loss.
+Standing tall as clouds of mist rolled through Wrigley Field, Strasburg struck out 12, allowed three hits and walked two.
+The No. 1 overall pick in the 2009 draft has 22 Ks in 14 innings in the series, allowing only a pair of unearned runs in the sixth in the opener.

-This time, another costly error for Chicago brought home Washington's first run, and Taylor broke it open with a grand slam off Wade Davis in the eighth.
+"I like to think that any game that I pitch is the most important game," Strasburg said.
+"That's just how I tried to go into Game 4, and now we get a chance for a Game 5."

 Chicago wasted a gutsy performance from Jake Arrieta and solid relief by Game 2 starter Jon Lester in its first home playoff loss since Game 4 of the World Series last year.
 NL MVP Kris Bryant struck out four times, and the defending champs went 0 for 6 with runners in scoring position.